Mirlahiji/Csharp_Calculator/README.md

 ## ABOUT windows form calculator:
-This is an __Open-source__ calculator build with visual studio form for C# languge which is officially made for Windows and can do some basic calculation with numbers.
+This is an __Open-source__ calculator build with visual studio form for C# languge which is made for Windows and can do some basic calculation with numbers.

 ### FEATURES :
 - **Addition**